Overview

 Modern browsers (Chrome, Firefox, Safari) supportzstdcontent-encoding.

-Compression is automatically skipped for already-compressed content:
+Compression is automatically skipped for:

 See Also